 CALIFORNIA WINE JOB BRIEF: 1982-Present, Vice President, Vineyard Operations, O’Neill Vineyards, Paso Robles, CA; 1999-Present, President, Winemaker, Maloy O’Neill Vineyards, Paso Robles, CA; 2005- Present, Wine Production Consultant For Various Start Up Wineries on the Central Coast of California.

 WINEMAKING PHILOSOPHY: Making great wine while developing one on one customer relationships.

 WINEMAKER QUOTE: “I love making big, extracted, intense varietal character wines, and lots of them”

 FIRST COMMERCIAL WINE RELEASE: 1999

 AGENT RED: Greetings, Shannon.
-We are thrilled to be showing your 2005 Enzo today.
-We featured your ‘04 Enzo, last year and our Operatives loved it.
+We are thrilled to be showing your 2007 Enzo today.
+Every time we feature your wines, our Operatives love them.
+You’ve become very popular among our covert wine lovers.
 Thanks so much for taking some time to answer questions for our Operatives today.

 RED: Was there a specific experience in your life that inspired your love of wine?